roshankern/roshankern/README.md

 ### Hi there 👋

 My name is Roshan.
-I am a 2025 Systems Biology major at Case Western Reserve University.
+I graduated Case Western Reserve University in 2024 with a B.S. in Systems Biology.

-- 🔭 I’m currently developing a tool for optical pooled screen data at the [Cheeseman Lab (MIT)](https://cheesemanlab.wi.mit.edu/).
+- 🔭 I’m currently developing [Brieflow](https://github.com/cheeseman-lab/brieflow), a tool for processing optical pooled screen data, at the [Cheeseman Lab](https://cheesemanlab.wi.mit.edu/)(Whitehead Institute, MIT).
 - 🌱 I’m currently learning about data science and its applications to cell biology.
 - 📫 How to reach me:
   - roshan.kern@case.edu